Sri Lankan jackfruit seed stir-fry

 1 teaspoon chilli powder, or to taste

 Make a long incision in the tough, slippery outer layer of the jackfruit seeds.
 Boil the jackfruit seeds in water with some salt for 25-30 minutes, depending on the size of the seeds.
 Cool and peel.
 The incision makes it easier to get the slippery outer layer and the brown inner layer off.
 Yes, it is a bit of work, but it is so worth it!

-Toss the jackfruit seeds with the chili powder, turmeric and salt.
-Allow to marinate at room temperature for 30 minutes.
+Toss the jackfruit seeds with the chilli powder, turmeric and salt.
+Allow marination at room temperature for 30 minutes.